parodos-dev/parodos/parodos-model-api/README.md

 ## Concepts and Example Usage

 The foundation of Parodos is the Workflow object (see the workflow-engine folder of this project for more details about Workflows).
-Workflows are Composed of WorkflowTasks.
+Workflows are composed of WorkflowTasks.
 WorkflowTasks do the work of the Workflow.
 A WorkContext is shared throughout the Workflow's execution.
 This provides a means of passing information into the Workflow before execution, but also a means of collecting information created during the execution.
 A WorkReport is returned at the end of an execution for a Workflow that provides an indication of the final outcome of the Workflow and the final state of the WorkContext.
 Workflows are consumed by the workflow-service where additional functionality around persistence and execution is made available.

 ![UML](readme-images/basic-objects.png)

 In Parodos there are a few specified Workflows that are common in the IDP space.
-They can be found in the WorkFlowType enum.
+They can be found in the `WorkFlowType` enum.
 At present these are:

 - Assessment (takes inputs and gives a list of Workflow options for a user to choose from)
 - Checker (determines the status of a manual process that is blocking other Workflows from running)